mongodb-js/diagramming/CONTRIBUTING.md

 To maintain consistency and clarity in your version control practices, follow these rules for naming pull requests and commit messages.

-### Pull request naming
+### Branch naming
-All pull requests should begin with a clear prefix indicating the nature of the change, followed by the related ticket ID and a brief description.

-Format:
+All branches should following this format:

 ```
 <type>/<ticket-ID>-<description>
 ```